 Guitarist: Whit Smith, Tommy Emmanuel, Mother Maybelle Carter, Bryan Sutton, Chet Atkins.

-Singers: Marty Robbins, Paul McCartney, KD Lang, Don Edwards, and the singer/songwriter that's sitting on a stool alone in the corner of the café over in Anytown, USA playing tunes that most likely only matter to them, while ever hoping that today is the day someone will truly hear their lyrics.
+Singers: Marty Robbins, Paul McCartney, Rachael Price, Don Edwards, KD Lang and the singer/songwriter that's sitting on a stool alone in the corner of the café over in Anytown, USA playing tunes that most likely only matter to them, while ever hoping that today is the day someone will truly hear their lyrics.

 Songwriters: Marty Robbins, Lennon/McCartney, Hank Williams Senior, Cindy Walker, Johnny Cash, Lyle Lovett, Paul Simon, Ray Wylie Hubbard.